nicholaswilde/recipes/docs/sides/cheesy-popcorn.md

 ### Step 1

+[Toast the sesame seeds][2] until fragrant.

+### Step 2

 To a spice grinder, add in the nutritional yeast, sesame seeds, curry powder, and salt.

-### Step 2
+### Step 3

 Next, to a pot add in the corn kernels and oil.
 Add just enough that both leave a single layer at the bottom of the pan.

-### Step 3
+### Step 4

 Turn the heat to medium and once you start to hear it pop give it a shake every 15 to 30 seconds just so that nothing burns.

-### Step 4
+### Step 5

 Pour the popcorn into a bowl, and toss in the seasoning mix.